michodgs25/Sprint/README.md

 *Keeping fit by running or walking is popular amongst millions of people across the entire globe from your local park to the olympic games.*
 *An essential part of increasing an individuals fitness and the ability to objectively gauge their own fitness is logging activity times, intensity, and factors such as surface& weather.*

-*With this in mind Sprint platform was designed with the main purpose of being a tool that allows the user to log their walking or run activities with ease anywhere and on any device.
-Sprint wants to make possible for the user to manage their every log on the platform, such as changing the activity name, changing their difficulty preference or even deleting that Sprint log allogether.*
+*With this in mind the Sprint platform was designed with the main purpose of being a tool that allows the user to log their walking or run activities with ease anywhere and on any device.
+Sprint wants to make possible for the user to manage their every single log on the platform, such as changing the activity name, changing their difficulty preference or even deleting that Sprint log altogether.*

 #### You can visit the Sprint platform [here.](https://flask-sprint-project.herokuapp.com/)